6 Types of eCommerce Business Models

-Editor's Note: This post was originally published in 2018 and has been updated to reflect the current state of ecommerce 2021.
+Editor's Note: This post was originally published in 2018 and has been updated to reflect the current state of the models of eCommerce 2021.

 Not taking the time to evaluate your business and understand your target market can be extremely detrimental and lead to thousands in wasted spend.
 Digital advertising, SEO, and content marketing are effective ways to drive traffic, revenue and help you realize a large ROI, but they won't be nearly as effective without a well-planned eCommerce business strategy.

-Whether you’re just starting explore ecommerce or already have an established digital commerce venture and are looking to expand your online presence, it’s important to know which model best fits your needs and requirements.
+Whether you’re just starting to explore eCommerce models or already have an established digital commerce venture and are looking to expand your online presence, it’s important to know which model best fits your needs and requirements.

 What is an eCommerce Business Model?